UTDallasEPICS/Teambuilder/README.md

-# UTDesign EPICS [Next.js](https://nextjs.org) Template Project
+# UTDesign EPICS Teambuilder Project

-This project is the template used for all EPICS CS projects.
+This project is the Spring 2024 EPICS Team formation project.
 The core technologies used are:

 - [Next.js](https://nextjs.org): A full stack web development framework
 - [Prisma](https://prisma.io): A database ORM used to connect Next.js to a database